d-eisen/portfolio/content/worldwater.md

 case_feature_img: "WWLandingPgV3LG.png"

 # This is the case summary in the case itself
 case_summary: "WorldWater.com is the home site for the WorldWater organization.
 WorldWater is a nongovernmental organization (NGO) that is focused on empowering communities to manage their public health infrastructure.
-Their primary operations are in the the Amazon Basin as well as in the United States.
-The site is focused on supporting its social media channels with information about the organization and features allowing users to donate as well as raise funds by challenging others using social media.
-The assets represented here have had the original company name replaced with a placeholder, WorldWater."
+Their primary operations are in the Amazon Basin and the United States.
+The site is focused on supporting its social media channels as a landing page for the organization.
+The resdign of the site's allow users to donate the organization in as steamlined process while adding funcationality to allow users to also raise funds for the organization by challenging other people using social media.
+The original name of of the organization has been replaced with a placeholder name: WorldWater"

 # Your team members
 team: ["David Eisenmenger"]